srobo/website/_events/sr2019/competition.md

 age of 18 must be accompanied by an adult.
 Student Robotics will announce when tickets are available.

-All competitiors and visitors need to complete a media consent form which will be attached to the tickets email.
+All competitors and visitors will also need to complete a media consent form (attached to the tickets email) and bring this along too.

 ## Location